 This authentic and easy Chinese 8 Treasure Soup Recipe (八宝粥) has everything you need including links to hard to find Chinese ingredients on Amazon!
 Ba Bao Zhou is also known as eight treasure congee or eight treasure porridge.

-This post is super exciting for me because it marks the first recipe in my Authentic Chinese Series where I hope to share with you some authentic Chinese dishes that I learn to prepare while living in China.
+This post is super exciting for me because it marks the first recipe in my Authentic Chinese Series (see also Authentic Chinese: Vegan Chinese Snacks) where I hope to share with you some authentic Chinese dishes that I learn to prepare while living in China.

 I hope you guys enjoy these random Authentic Chinese Recipes and that you can give some of them a try.
 The food where we live is beyond delicious and I hope that soon I can prepare some of these dishes in my own home.
 Also, if you have friends from China, I’m sure they’d be thoroughly impressed with your thoughtfulness and cooking skills!

 So, without further ado, the first recipe in this series is called 8 Treasure Soup or Ba Bao Zhou (八宝粥) in Chinese.

 The first time I had it was at a dinner potluck that my friend hosted.
 She made a big pot of this soup (or congee) and it was one of the most delicious, sweet, creamy soups I’ve ever had.
 I was hooked at first bite!
 I asked her about the ingredients and planned to make it soon after the party, but it wasn’t until just last week that I had her come to my house and show me how to make this amazing soup in person.